On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Theoretical Results

-To study the capability of GNNs in representing QCQPs, we tailor the general message-passing GNNs for the tripartite nature of the introduced QCQP graph representation.
+To study the capability of GNNs in representing QCQPs, we tailor the general MP-GNNs for the tripartite nature of the introduced QCQP graph representation.
 An overview is depicted in Figure \ref{fig:GNN}.

-Specifically, we consider the family of tripartite message-passing GNNs consisting of an embedding layer, $T$ message-passing layers (each comprised of four sub-layers), and a readout layer, detailed as follows:
+Specifically, we consider the family of tripartite MP-GNNs consisting of an embedding layer, $T$ message-passing layers (each comprised of four sub-layers), and a readout layer, detailed as follows: